-- EIN number – An EIN number stands for Employer Identification Number and is what the IRS uses to identify your company with.
+- EIN – EIN stands for employer identification number and is what the IRS uses to identify your company.

 - Business checking account – This will allow the merchant service company to deposit transactions directly into your business checking account.

-Sole proprietors do not need the three items listed above for Corporations and LLC’s and can open a merchant account under their personal name, can use a Social Security Number as their tax ID number, and can also use a personal checking account to receive deposits.
+Sole proprietors do not need the three items listed above for corporations and LLCs and can open a merchant account under their personal name, use a Social Security number as their tax ID number, and use a personal checking account to receive deposits.

-There is a high level of risk merchant providers and their partner banks take on when approving a new merchant.
+Merchant providers and their partner banks take on a high level of risk when approving a new merchant.
 Chargebacks occur when customers dispute activity on their credit or debit cards and request their credit card provider issue a refund to them.
 These refunds are debited against the merchant services provider and their partner banks, creating a lot of potential liability.

-New Companies – A brand new company newly formed is a much higher risk than an established company looking to change providers.
+New companies – A brand new company is a much higher risk than an established company looking to change providers.

-Type of Industry – The type of business you are in can also bring up a red flag.
+Type of industry – The type of business you are in can also bring up a red flag.
 For instance, industries where there has been a history of abuse by other people can make it hard to obtain a merchant account.
-Types of industries having a hard time getting approval are listed below:
+Industries that might have a hard time getting approved are listed below: